RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 In **Figure 6** you can see what a typical UI looks like and you can probably imagine how it is bound to the various image prompt and the aggregate helper properties shown above.
 You have an area to input the prompt and various prompt options, an image preview area, plus an area to display previously generated images.
 The image list is driven by a collection of saved ImagePrompts which looks similar to the JSON trace I showed above.

 It's no accident that most image AI sites, use the same basic UI blocks.
-Which actually begs an interesting question: Do you need to actually integrate this functionality, or can you simply jump to an existing Image Generation site (Dall-E-3, or CoPilot or Bing Image Creator) to perform image generation there and then simple copy images to your clipboard or save them to disk for use in your own applications.
+Which actually begs an interesting question: Do you need to actually integrate this functionality, or can you simply jump to an existing Image Generation site (Dall-E 3, or Copilot or Bing Image Creator) to perform image generation there and then simple copy images to your clipboard or save them to disk for use in your own applications.
 While that works and is actually quite functional, it often lacks the tight integration that users often expect.
 Plus you can offer application specific feature.
 In Markdown Monster for example images can be directly embedded into Markdown Content, and you can also shell out to open/edit/view the generated image in a number of different ways which offers more flexibility.

 I've also noticed that the quality of images generated through the API tend to be better than what the UI sites generate which is interesting given that supposedly they are using the same models.
-Whther you use OpenAI API, the Dall-E-3 site, CoPilot or Image Creator - all of them use the Dall-E-3 model, but the results are not quite of the same quality in many cases.
+Whther you use OpenAI API, the Dall-E 3 site, Copilot or Image Creator - all of them use the Dall-E 3 model, but the results are not quite of the same quality in many cases.

 ### How to display the Image In-App
 If you want to display the image inside of your application, you can use the WebView2 control.